conversejs/converse.js/README.rst

 * Multi-user chat in chatrooms
 * Topics can be set for chatrooms
 * Full name and profile picture support

-Converse.js is used by collective.xmpp.chat_, which is a Plone_ instant messaging add-on.

 A screencast of ``Converse.js`` in action via ``collective.xmpp.chat`` can be seen here_.